richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 - **Last Query Plan Stats**: exposes the plan and statistics from the most recent execution of a query
 - **When to Use**: investigate recent regressions or spikes in resource usage without enabling full trace or extended events
 - **System Views**: access via `sys.dm_exec_query_stats`, `sys.dm_exec_requests`, and `sys.dm_exec_query_profiles`
-- **Best Fit**: ad hoc troubleshooting, post-mortem analysis, and interactive workloads where full profiling is too heavy
+- **Best Fit**: adhoc troubleshooting, post-mortem analysis, and interactive workloads where full profiling is too heavy

 <!-- ------------------------- ------------------------- -->

 #### Workload Classification
 ...categorizes queries so you can apply targeted tuning and resource allocations

-- **Ad hoc Queries**: one‑off or unpredictable queries; optimize individually and control plan cache impact with `OPTIMIZE_FOR_AD_HOC_WORKLOADS`
+- **adhoc Queries**: one‑off or unpredictable queries; optimize individually and control plan cache impact with `OPTIMIZE_FOR_AD_HOC_WORKLOADS`
 - **Prepared/Parameterized**: repeated queries with different parameters; benefit from plan reuse and require parameter‑sniffing strategies
 - **Batch and ETL Jobs**: scheduled, high‑volume operations; tune using bulk‑load techniques, minimize logging, and isolate via Resource Governor or separate compute
 - **Reporting and Analytical**: long‑running scans and aggregations; optimize with columnstore indexes, compression, and appropriate distribution of compute